jack-driscoll/jack-driscoll.github.io/_posts/2025-07-05-github-pages-diy.md

 ## You said you were going to show me how to do this, but all you're doing is telling me how things work, are you?

 Yes.
 This is how I show you.
 I will use some examples, but once you learn how it works, **you will be able to do almost anything**.
 You could even change the theme, *just by overriding the existing theme*, although I'm not sure why you'd want to.
-OK, [now go ahead and clone the repo](https://github.com/jekyll/minima), **you don't need to**, but it will be a valuable reference for the ~~rest of your life~~ rest of this document.
+OK, [now go ahead and download the minima files](https://github.com/jekyll/minima/releases/tag/v2.5.1) ~~**for version 2.5.1, which github uses**~~, you don't *need* to technically, but it will be a valuable reference for the ~~rest of your life~~ rest of this document.
+Github actually uses [this gem file, which is slightly modified](https://rubygems.org/gems/minima).
+Unfortunately, [unlike the minimal header gem](https://rubygems.org/gems/jekyll-theme-minimal) (which you can see is a modified head.html), it's unreadable.  ***Boo Ruby***.
+So we're going to have to use 2.5.1 *and* do some sleuthing to figure out what files to use.
+Later on, I'm going to do some advanced tricks using different versions of minima, but let's KISS for now.
+Use 2.5.1.

 ### What are these...things? (files, they're files)